haidog-yaqub/DiffTSE/README.md

 ## Acknowledgements

-Part of the code is borrowed from the following repos.
+Parts of the code are borrowed from the following repos:

 https://github.com/CompVis/stable-diffusion